albertogg/albertogg.github.com/content/blog/2014-08-24-installing-golang-on-os-x.md

 ---
-categories:
-- blog
 date: 2014-08-24T00:00:00Z
-description: Installing Golang on OS X using Homebrew and a single GOPATH
-tag: blog
-title: Installing Golang on OS X
+title: Installing Go on OS X
 slug: /installing-golang-on-os-x/
+description: |-
+  Installing Go (golang) on OS X using Homebrew and a single GOPATH.
+categories:
+  - Development
+tags:
+  - Go
+  - Homebrew
+  - OS X
+  - CLI
+  - Mercurial
+  - Installing
 ---

 > **tl;dr** this are my notes for installing Go (Golang) on OS X using hombrew,